CarlEdman/godaddy-ddns/README.md

      positional arguments:

-     hostname         DNS fully-qualified host name with an 'A' record
+     hostname         DNS fully-qualified host name with an 'A' record.
+If the hostname consists of only a domain name (i.e., it contains only one period), the record for '@' is updated.

      optional arguments: